min2ha/ukwa-site/content/target/43518/index.en.md

   "subject": "EU Referendum"
 }

-# Society for the Environment (SocEnv): Special report - SocEnv and ENDS EU survey results

 Society for the Environment: Report on an insight from Environmental professionals on the EU.
 Provides overview of benefits and dis-benefits of EU membership.